Challenge The Wind

 If you have questions contact us at [email protected]

-- Red Cross First Responder/ CPR - Instructors are certified.
+- American Heart Association First Responder/ CPR - Instructors are certified.

 - Coast Guard approved Life Jackets - they are required at all times on or near the water by everyone.